jamiees2/envoyproxy-scala-control-plane/README.md

 The Envoy proxy controlplane APIs are not cross-compiled to Scala and are only available as Java.
 This project aims to fix that by regularly compiling a scala version as well.

 Commands for generating scalapb definitions

-Assuming you have bintray credentials.
+Assuming you have sonatype credentials.
 ```
-sbt -mem 4096 +publish
+sbt -mem 4096 +publishSigned
+sbt sonatypeBundleRelease
 ```

 Currently publishes for scala 2.11 and 2.12.